verfasor/rewrite/README.md

 This project rewrites any paragraph for you using AI.
 A modded version of twitterbio.com by [Hassan El Mghari](https://github.com/Nutlope) at Vercel.
 The demo linked in the website section of the repo may not work, it's automated by Vercel.

+I do not plan to maintain this project.
+So please fork and do your thing instead of raising issues.

 ## How it works

 This project uses the [OpenAI GPT-3 API](https://openai.com/api/) (specifically, text-davinci-003) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
 It constructs a prompt based on the form and user input, sends it to the GPT-3 API via a Vercel Edge function, then streams the response back to the application.